What is United by Diversity?

 - Instruction that is centered on education for justice, intellectual formation that develops abilities in students to reason reflectively, logically, and critically.

-- Creating “men and women for others” by providing students with intellectual, moral, and spiritual formation that will enable them to make a commitment to service and agents of change.
+- Creating “men for others” by providing students with intellectual, moral, and spiritual formation that will enable them to make a commitment to service and agents of change.

 - A particular concern for the poor